-The IME Phase 2 and Assistant IME Phase 2 Officers (AIME Officer) work as a team to create a supportive network around the curate and training incumbent.
+The Training Team Leader and Assistant IME Phase 2 Officers (AIME Officer) work as a team to create a supportive network around the curate and training incumbent.

-The AIMEO has the closest contact with the curate. they meet with you, receive, read, discuss and comment on your theological reflections.
-They also accompany you through the assessment process receiving your reports.
+The AIME Officer has the closest contact with the curate.
+They meet with you, receive, read, discuss and comment on your theological reflections.
+They also accompany you through the assessment process receiving your reports and meet with you and your training Incumbent.
+Your AIME Officer will contact you once you are licenced.